batulmonarchy/batulmonarchy/README.md

 ## Objective

-I am actively pursuing an Associate role in but not limited to: Security, Development, Cloud, Systems, or Networking.
+Armed with the blend of academic excellence, constant curiosity, relevant certifications, projects, and sheer will, I am actively  I am actively pursuing an Associate role in but not limited to: Security, Development, Cloud, Systems, or Networking.
 I intend to deepen my skillset towards the roadmap of Security and Development to contribute collaborative solutions and protect modern digital society.

 ## Projects